wgergely/bookmarks/docs/src/guide.rst

         .. grid-item-card:: 2.3.
 Select or pick new root folders

             Select a job.
-If you used the default job template to create one, it comes with pre-defined root-folders (e.g. the ``data/asset``, ``data/shot`` folders).
+If you used the default job template to create one, it comes with pre-defined root-folders (for example the ``data/asset``, ``data/shot`` folders).
 If you used a custom template, you might need to pick a new root folder by clicking the green add icon on the right-hand side.

             .. hint::